-You can access your super if you’re aged 65 or over, even if you haven’t retired.
+Once you turn 65, you can access your super even if you haven’t retired.
 Learn more about accessing your super at age 65 or over.

 If your beneficiary (or beneficiaries) are not your dependants, the payments must be made as lump sums.

 Lump sum payments are tax-free.
 Tax may be payable on income streams, depending on whether they have a taxable component, a tax-free component, or a combination of both.

 You may be able to access your super early on compassionate grounds provided you meet strict eligibility conditions and your super fund allows it.
 If you’re approved, the amount is paid and taxed as a lump sum.

 Compassionate grounds can include the need to:

 - Pay for your own medical treatment or transport (or for the treatment or transport of one of your dependants, e.g. a spouse or child)

 - Make a mortgage or council rates payment to prevent you from losing your home

 - Pay expenses to accommodate yourself or a dependant with a severe disability

 - Pay for the palliative care of yourself or a dependent